-You already made the decision to fulfill one of your dreams: making that mythical trip crossing the Inca Trail to the citadel of Machu Picchu.
+So you have already decided to fulfill one of your dreams: to take this mythical trip across the Inca Trail to the citadel of Machu Picchu.

-We want to collaborate with your plans by giving you 5 tips before you make the Inca trail, planning that it must be a vital experience that you’re never going to forget for all the good things you’re going to live.
-That’s why we are giving you these simple and practical advice so nothing can tarnish it.
+We want to participate in your plans by giving you 5 tips before you set out on the Inca Trail, taking into account that it must be a vital experience in which you will never forget all the good things you will experience.
+That is why we will give you these simple and practical tips so that nothing can spoil it.

-Once the decision is made, don’t forget to do reservations: flights, accommodation or group outings to do the trail.
-This route is searched by thousands of people from all over the world and usually there is a lot of demand for the most part of the year.
+So as soon as the decision is made, do not forget to do the booking of flights, accommodation and the trail.
+This route attracts thousands of people from all over the globe so that there is usually a lot of demand for the majority of the year.

-For several days you will be high above sea level.
-Your body needs to acclimatize slowly so you don’t suffer the annoying altitude sickness.
-It’s better to stay in the city of Cusco at least 2 days before the trek starts to acclimate correctly.
-The date of the Inca Trail cannot be changed and the absence is not returned so take precautions to be on time in the place indicated.
+For several days, you will be thousands of metres above sea level.
+It means your body needs to acclimatize slowly to avoid the annoying altitude sickness.
+It is advisable to stay in the city of Cusco for at least 2 days prior to the trek starts to acclimate well.
+You should know that the date of the Inca Trail cannot be changed and there is not a refund in case of absence so it is essential to take precautions to not miss out on the opportunity to hike it.

-The climate in the Andean zone can take sudden changes.
-The sun can be suffocating but once it’s hidden behind a cloud the temperature can fall quickly.
-It’s important to wear a coat for the night as the cold can be harmful.
+The weather of the Andean zone tends to change suddenly.
+Although the sun can beat down, once it hides behind a cloud, the temperature drops quickly.
+For that reason, it is important to wear a coat/jacket at night as the cold can be harmful.

-The footwear must be for special trekking.
-Take care of wearing the covered ankles to maintain better stability.
-It’s necessary since your footwear must endure 8 hours of walking per day and the terrain is often difficult and slippery.
+Special trekking footwear is a must for the trail.
+Pay attention it covers your ankles to provide you better stability.
+That is important since the footwear must endure 8 hours of walking per day and the terrain is often difficult and slippery.

-The canes will help you a lot during the whole trip.
-If you have no practice with them you will soon learn how to.
-They will help you move safer and more comfortable by unloading some of the weight and giving you stability.
+A couple of poles will help you a lot during the whole trip.
+If you have no practice with them, you will soon learn how to use them.
+They will help you move more safely and comfortably by lightening part of the weight and giving you extra stability.
 You can also buy them in Ollantaytambo.